 Coach Rice has led the Panthers for four season, and directed the team to the best season in program history in 2015.
 Tompkins Cortland advanced to the Region III championship game last year, continuing the steady climb for the program since Rice took over.
 He took over as head coach for the 2012 season after serving as the women's assistant for two years and men's assistant for four years.
-During his time with the TC3 soccer programs, the Panthers have made the NJCAA playoffs each season, including reaching the Region III semifinals in both 2013 and 2014.
+During his time with the Tompkins Cortland soccer programs, the Panthers have made the NJCAA playoffs each season, including reaching the Region III semifinals in both 2013 and 2014.
 He has been on the sidelines for over 100 wins for the Panthers, including 37 during his four years time as head coach.

-In addition to coaching soccer, Coach Rice was the assistant coach on the TC3 softball team in 2011, helping the Panthers to a regional title and a third-place finish at the national tournament.
-He also served as TC3's head women's basketball coach from 2006-2008.
+In addition to coaching soccer, Coach Rice was the assistant coach on the College's softball team in 2011, helping the Panthers to a regional title and a third-place finish at the national tournament.
+He also served as Tompkins Cortland's head women's basketball coach from 2006-2008.